 I am currently working towards my Doctorate of Veterinary Medicine at Western University of Health Sciences.
 Previously, I received a B.S. in Biology from Oakland University, where I was a NCAA Division I student-athlete, so I understand and can help students that have a demanding schedule.
 I have experience working with children anywhere from elementary to high school ages through swim lessons and swim coaching.
 As my career path reflects, education is a passion of mine, and as my swimming related positions show, I love instilling my passions into children and young adults.
 My tutoring philosophy is centered on understanding rather than memorization.
 In my field of veterinary medicine, it would be impossible for me to memorize every detail about every animal species.
 However, if I can understand important concepts, I can apply that knowledge to solve a larger variety of problems than I can with simple memorization.
 This is the same approach my tutoring will take, with my ultimate goal being for my students to be able to teach the concepts back to me, thus illustrating their complete understanding of that area.
 I am available to tutor many Biology-related subjects, from General Biology to more advanced medical fields.
 Preparation for the science portion of the ACT is another service I offer, as I understand the importance of standardized test performances on admissions and scholarship selections.
 In my free time, you can find me swimming, working out, skateboarding, or just relaxing at the pool or beach.

-Western University of Health Sciences - DVM, Veterinary Medicine
+Graduate Degree: Western University of Health Sciences - Doctor of Veterinary Medicine, Veterinary Medicine

 ACT Composite: 32